Riola, Emilia-Romagna: Culture

-Riola is included in regional cultural itineraries that highlight its mixture of modern architecture, eclectic 19th-century design and contemporary art, linking the works of Aalto, Mattei and Ontani within the Reno Valley cultural landscape.
+Regional cultural itineraries link Riola's modern architecture, 19th-century eclectic architecture, and contemporary art, bringing together the works of Aalto, Mattei, and Ontani within the cultural landscape of the Reno Valley.

 Transport

 Riola is served by the Riola railway station on the Bologna–Pistoia line (Porrettana railway), with regional trains to Bologna and Porretta Terme.
 The SS 64 “Porrettana”, the historic road connecting Bologna with Tuscany, passes directly through the village.